theMyle/python_file_sorter/README.md

 ## What is PySorter

-PySorter is a simple python file sorter CLI app I made to clean, fix, and organize my files.
-Sometimes when I download or transfer lots and lots of files, I sometimes forget organizing them, so yeah why not let Python do the job.
+PySorter is a simple python file sorter CLI app I made to clean, fix, and organize my files.I Sometimes download or transfer lots and lots of and sometimes forget organizing them, so yeah why not let Python do the job.

 ## How it Works